-- Chronic care is required for long term. - Rehabilitation is very important. - Diet advice is required if any difficulty in chewing. - Yoga helps in improving breathing capacity.
+Chronic care is required for long term.
+Rehabilitation is very important.
+Diet advice is required if any difficulty in chewing.
+Yoga helps in improving breathing capacity.

-Neurodevelopmental Disorders
+31. Neurodevelopmental Disorders

-Any perinatal event (before, during, after the time of birth) could cause damage to the brain.
-This could lead to mental as well as physical disabilities.
-These group of disorders are known as neurodevelopmental disorders.
-These are sometimes noticed immediately after birth or later in early childhood as the parents notice that the child is not reaching the expected/appropriate developmental milestones.
+Any perinatal event (before,during,after the time of birth) could cause damage to the brain .This could lead to mental as well as physical disabilities.These group of disorders are known as neurodevelopmental disorders.
+These are sometimes noticed immediately after birth or later in early childhood as the parents notice that the child is not reaching the expected/appropriate milestones.

 Neurodevelopmental disorders are a broad spectrum or an umbrella, which covers multiple conditions.
-Some common disorders are:
+Broadly, they can be divided as :

-- Cerebral palsy

-- Mental Retardation/Intellectual disability

-- Autism Spectrum disorders

-- Others; would include, genetic disorders, such as Downs syndrome, learning disability, ADHD, Slow learners
+- A) Cerebral palsy - B) Mental Retardation/Intellectual disability - C) Autism Spectrum disorders - D) Others; would include,genetic disorders,such as Downs syndrome,learning disability,ADHD,Slow learners